Yufannnn/Night-Duty-Companion/docs/README.md

 ### Step 1: Export Attendance Data from BMS

-1. Login to the BMS (Boarding Management System).
+1. Log in to the BMS (Boarding Management System).
 2. Navigate to the Attendant Listing section.
 3. Look for the button to export today's attendance data